That’s right, getting out!

 Since at least 2008, BMW has placed the interior lock release in the center of the dashboard near the emergency flasher switch and between the central air vents, rather than on the door or arm rest where drivers have come to expect it.
 See the image.
 It is certainly well within reach of either front seat and eliminates the need for two switches, one for each door.
 It also displays the standard door lock icon, as shown expanded below.

 However, for those not immediately familiar with BMW models, the position of the switch can and has in fact fooled some people into believing there was no way out of the car if the door was locked and the key fob was left outside.
 This is only because the switch is not placed where one would expect to look.

 Related: BMW / Mini Dead Key Fob Help

-Three of GM’s Coupe styles feature an electronic lock that allows for a flush, aerodynamic exterior door handle (image).
-The cars are Chevrolet Corvettes built after 2005, and the Cadillac CTS Coupe and Cadillac ELR Coupe.
+Four of GM’s Coupe styles feature an electronic lock that allows for a flush, aerodynamic exterior door handle (image).
+The cars are Chevrolet Corvettes built after 2005, and the Cadillac CTS Coupe and Cadillac XLR and ELR Coupes.
 By extension, the interior release is also electronic, rather than mechanical.